aparame/Autonomous_RailBot/frontend/README.md

 1. Run `npm install` in the `frontend` directory.
 This installs the Express webserver framework module.
 2. Run `npm install` in the `frontend/dist` directory.
 This installs the Blockly, and MQTT framework code.
 3. All map tiles and map-serving javascript is currently hardcoded in the `dist/leaflet` and `dist/maps` subdirectories.
-4. Change the ip address in the `/frontend/dist/index.js` according to the ip adress of the host

 # Run the dashboard
 Note that for the dashboard to be meaningful, a Railbot must be running with the ROS MQTT Bridge node that is connected to the same MQTT broker.